solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 [![](https://img.youtube.com/vi/hm8f5Kj_CrY/0.jpg)](https://www.youtube.com/watch?v=hm8f5Kj_CrY)

 When Steve blows the finest asbestos hickory smoke from century-old [Chesterfield cigarettes](https://en.wikipedia.org/wiki/Chesterfield_(cigarette)), I'm relaxed like I've never been before.
-What's interesting about his channel is the deep knowledge I've obtained by watching the unpackaging.
-The engineering, craft, and intensity of developing long-distance food delivery in combat is an incredible science.
+What's interesting  is the deep knowledge I've obtained by watching the unpackaging.
+The engineering, craft, and intensity of developing long-distance food delivery - in combat - is an incredible science.

 Steve un-cans potential botulism I'll never have to experience.
 Since watching, I've become a savor-survivalist in modern MREs.
 And with Steve1989MREInfo's two million subscribers, the flavor is always good.